vespa-engine/blog/_posts/2023-06-30-leveraging-frozen-embeddings-in-vespa-with-sentence-transformers.md

 First, we would need to decide how to achieve asymmetry in the representation of query and document.

-In the context of `sentence-transformenrs`, there are 2 possible ways to reach this asymmetry:
+In the context of `sentence-transformers, there are 2 possible ways to reach this asymmetry:

 1. Share transformer weights and use 2 dense layers on the top of transformer to generate asymmetric representations of query and document.
     ```